jcb42891/meal-scheduler/README.md

 - Create meals

-  - "Home cooked" includes a meal title and recipe
+  - "Home cooked" includes a meal title and ingredients
   - "Ordered in" includes the name of a restaurant & link to menu

 - Plan a meal for a given day